unknown7703/Gmailclone/README.md

-# Gmail like Mail client
+# A Modern Mail client

 This project uses MERN stack to build a web app that provides features like Sending Email using smtp.js , storing sent email, drafted emails, moving emails to bin , marking email as important and deleting emails.